Causes and Treatment of Pale or White Stool

 Diagnosis and treatment of white stool

-You need the following tests to obtain an accurate diagnosis:
+The following tests are required to obtain an accurate diagnosis:

-- Blood tests, to determine if there is some sort of anomaly,
+- Blood tests, to determine if there’s some sort of anomaly

-- An abdominal ultrasound will be ordered to generate imagery of your organs and verify that everything is in place,
+- Also, an abdominal ultrasound to generate imagery of the organs and verify that everything is fine

-- Surgery to identify defects in the biliary tract.
+- Finally, surgery, in extreme cases; to identify defects in the biliary tract

-White stool in children – Causes and treatment
+Causes of white stool in children and treatments

 You should always be aware of the cause of white stool when you have children and be familiar with the most appropriate treatments.
 Take your child to the doctor as soon as possible if you detect this symptom.

 Causes of white stool in children

-- The quality, quantity, and make-up of what they eat,
+- In addition, the quality, quantity, and make-up of what they eat

-- Poor absorption of food due to a parasite that damages the intestines,
+- Poor absorption of food due to a parasite that might be damaging the intestines

 Treatment for white or pale stool in children

 The first thing you should do if your child has this problem is to take them to the doctor.
-They will test a stool culture.
+They’ll likely test a stool culture.

-Never administer anti-diarrheal medications containing loperamide to your child without a prescription.
+Finally, never administer anti-diarrheal medications that contain loperamide to your child without a prescription.
 The same recommendation goes for any other medication a medical professional didn’t prescribe.